 A collection of open source digital tools made available to create and manage crowdsourcing projects for social and environmental challenges.

 Crowdsourced data can help tackle the UN Sustainable Development Goals (SDGs).
 Open Seventeen participants as well as any other students and citizens can use the tools shared here to develop, test and run their SDG-related crowdsourcing project.

 The Kit comprises tools adapted from existing Open Source solutions, that can support a wide range of crowdsourcing projects for the SDGs, ranging from crowd-based data collection and classification to distributed volunteer computing to project design and community mapping tools

 Open Seventeen gathers a host of solutions in one place and provides pedagogical support to first-time users.
 The tools are designed to be able to quickly build and test a crowdsourcing solution for the SDGs, ideally without coding skills.

-The SDG Solution Kit has been developed by Citizen Cyberlab in Geneva and the Citizen Science Center Zurich, with the partial support of the Boninchi Foundation.
+The CS Solution Kit has been developed by Citizen Cyberlab in Geneva and the Citizen Science Center Zurich, with the partial support of the Boninchi Foundation.

 Crowd Thinking with Crowd4SDG

 Crowd4SDG is a web-based tool that allows volunteers to collaborate on solving complex data classification tasks that automatic tools cannot handle.
 It supports projects where citizens can analyze or enrich existing data, typically large sets of images or texts, such as satellite pictures or social media posts, as well as other media formats such as videos and scanned documents.